Kentucky governor plans to provide 100-percent healthcare coverage for black residents

-FRANKFORT, Ky.
-(WVLT/WAVE) -- Kentucky Governor Andy Beshear announced Monday plans to correct inequalities in healthcare coverage in the state.
+Kentucky Governor Andy Beshear announced Monday plans to correct inequalities in healthcare coverage in the state.

 WAVE reported that, during his COVID-19 updates, Beshear has revealed the racial makeup of Kentucky's coronavirus cases.
 Cases involving black patients have outpaced the state's black population.